Extensive Home Recording Studio Equipment List

 Graphic EQ

-These take the input signal and break it up into frequency ranges called bands and you control the level of each band typically with a fader like control - if only 3 bands are used then they might be knobs instead, EG a band for Bass, Middle, and Treble.
-In a recording setting you will typically use a large number of bands - most commonly 15 or 31 bands on hardware equalizers.
+These take the input signal and break it up into frequency ranges called bands.
+You control the level of each band typically with a fader-like control.
+If only 3 bands are used then they might be knobs instead.
+In a recording setting you will use a large number of bands – 15 or 31 bands on hardware equalizers.

 Parametric EQ

 These give you a more precise level of control over a narrow range.
-You generally have 3 parameters you can adjust: the center frequency, the bandwidth, and the volume.
-So you select a center frequency, then dial in the bandwidth which determines how many frequencies either side of the center will be effected, then turn the volume (amplitude) up or down.
+You generally have 3 parameters you can adjust: the center frequency, the bandwidth, and the gain.
+Select a center frequency, then dial in the bandwidth which determines how wide the center is.
+Then turn the gain up or down.

 If you'd like to know more about this topic see How to Use a Parametric Equalizer